Music of Israel: Characteristics

-Songs of the Land of Israel are characterized by several distinct musical features.
+Zemer ivri are characterized by several musical features.
 A prominent trait is the frequent use of minor keys; most canonical songs in this genre are composed in minor.
 Songs influenced by Russian or klezmer traditions often utilize the harmonic minor scale, marked by a raised seventh degree.
 In contrast, songs composed in the New Hebrew style typically use the natural minor scale, occasionally incorporating a diminished second leading to the tonic.
 Some compositions are modal or semimodal, sometimes resolving on the dominant rather than the tonic.
 An example of this is Moshe by Emmanuel Zamir, performed by Yaffa Yarkoni.